ansonl/ansonl.github.io/reference/toyota-corolla-cross-hybrid-spare-wheel-holder-directions.md

 1. Lower [your spare tire]({% post_url 2024-05-23-corolla-cross-hybrid-spare-wheel-tire %}) centered above **Part 3** onto the mount.
 The tire rim center bore surface should be flat against **Part 3**.
 You may need to flip the tire to the other side to get an acceptable fit.
 The tire orientation depends on the geometry of your spare tire.

+> ⚠️ Spare rims with high offsets may touch the cable or sit very high.
+If this is the case, you may measure the additional height you need to raise the tire to clear the cable when placed "deep dish side down".
+Then place a circular wood or dense foam piece with height equal to the measured additional height amount in between **Part 3** and the rim as an additinal inside spacer.
+This may minimize the distance the cargo floor is ultimately raised by the spare tire.
+A longer tire hold down bolt may be needed after this modification.

-2. You can customize and 3D print **Part 3** using the released 3D model [here](https://makerworld.com/en/models/480955).
-The top of the part may be raised, lowered, and additional cutouts made to better fit your specific tire.
+> ⚙️ **Part 3** may be customized by raising and lowering the top surface and making additinal cutouts made to better fit your specific tire.
+Customize and 3D print **Part 3** using the [released 3D model](https://makerworld.com/en/models/480955).

 ### Tire Hold Down